-Q&A with Jeff Hayward, Climate Initiative Manager, Rainforest Alliance
+Q&A with Jeff Hayward, Director of Climate Program, Rainforest Alliance

 The Rainforest Alliance began exploring how forests contributed to carbon sequestration more than ten years ago when we began monitoring pilot projects in Malaysia.
 We wanted to demonstrate that low-impact harvesting techniques -- such as those required for Forest Stewardship Council / Rainforest Alliance certification -- enabled trees to store more carbon than clear-cutting.
 This is key because the release of carbon into the atmosphere through deforestation is a leading cause of climate change.
 Though it was several years before the Rainforest Alliance formally launched a climate initiative -- we have been unofficially working to curb climate change for more than two decades by conserving forests around the globe.
 Here, climate initiative manager Jeff Hayward talks about his role and the program's evolution.